 In Roanoke, she met Sam Good, a theater professor, as a blind date.
 She was invited by the American Association of University Women to be a guest at May Day.
 She told them she had no dress or date, but her hosts offered her both.
 "And that's how I met my husband," Good said.
 Eventually, both taught at Roanoke.

 "As far as I was concerned, life began for me, finally."
 Good said.
 "My husband had gone through a similar experience here ... in the Depression.
 So we had a very similar childhood experience of not having anything.
 We were both very grateful of gradually working for everything we owned later on.
 We were not spoiled in other words."

-In talking about Roanoke College, she talked about the small classes, strict rules and the close community.
+Of Roanoke College, she talked about its small classes, strict rules and the close community.
 "I counted the presidents since the beginning of Roanoke College, since 1842, and there were 11 presidents to this day, and I knew seven of them," she said.